hayeshaugen/uxgems/README.md

 Pseudo and real code when possible.
 Quantify whenever possible (e.g. 3 beeps, not 2, not 4 and pref none).

+Describe why and how an anti-pattern doesn't work.

+Attention pollution.
+Design outside of the confines of the object - it exists in many contexts.

 - Notifiers
     - [Sounds](sounds.md)
     - typical frequencies and durations=